You’ll always know where you stand with a Nationwide overdraft.

 Youth account overdrafts

-It’s called an unarranged overdraft when you go over your arranged overdraft limit.
-Or if your balance falls below £0 and you do not have an arranged overdraft in place.
+- An unarranged overdraft is when you go over your arranged overdraft limit or when your balance falls below £0 and you don’t have an arranged overdraft in place.

 - This is borrowing that’s not agreed with us in advance.